 Metastasis is the most devastating and destructive form of any cancer as the cancer cells become more resistant to available treatments and therefore, prognosis is very poor for the patients.

 Breast cancer metastases can affect any organ in the body.
-However, depending on the breast cancer type, cancer cells usually land in lungs, liver, brain and bone.
-For example, ER+ breast cancer usually metastasizes to bones whereas for Her2 breast cancer type, brain is the commonest sight where metastasis takes place.
-Triple Negative Breast Cancer usually metastasizes to liver and lungs.
+However, depending on the breast cancer type, cancer cells usually land in lungs, liver, brain, and bone.
+For example, ER+ breast cancer usually metastasizes to bones whereas for Her2 breast cancer type, the brain is the commonest site where metastasis takes place.
+Triple Negative Breast Cancer usually metastasizes to the liver and lungs.

 Causes of Metastases